 Lima ($180 for 1 week) - As an Animal Care volunteer in Lima, you will assist in the daily running of non-profit dog shelters, which provide a loving home to many dogs that would otherwise be on the street.
 Tasks include dog walking, feeding, playing games, grooming and more.

 Cusco ($330 for 1 week) - Animal Care volunteers in Cusco are placed at either a dog shelter or a small local zoo.
 At the dog shelter, tasks are similar to the Animal Care placement in Lima.
 The zoo placement is run by a biology faculty at the local university and accepts exotic animals that have been either harmed by humans or abandoned by people they’ve been dependent on.
 You’ll focus on all aspects of animal care and also help with assisting logistical tasks such as journal keeping.

 The Cusco program offers additional projects that you won’t find in Lima, including Jungle Conservation, Andean Immersion, Special Needs Care and Holiday Experience volunteering.
 Learn more about these programs here.

 Can I do both volunteer programs?

-You sure can!
-Many people like to do a stint in both cities, in order to vary the experience and see more of Peru.
-Since you’ll likely fly into Lima and then head onto Cusco anyway (if you’re going to do a tourism jaunt through the Sacred Valley), then it’s a nice supported way to plan your trip.
+Absolutely!
+Many people like to do a stint in both cities in order to vary the experience and see more of Peru.
+Since you’ll likely fly into Lima and then head onto Cusco anyway (if you’re going to do a tourism jaunt through the Sacred Valley), then it’s a nice supported way to organize your trip.

-You will need to submit an application for each city (checking that your dates don’t clash), then register for each.
+You’ll need to submit an application for each city (checking that your dates don’t clash), then register for each.
 As a multi-trip volunteer, you will receive a 10% discount off your second registration fee.
-See the IVHQ Alumni Network page for more information.